lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 \mu'(s) = \mu_\theta(s) + \mathcal{N}
 $$

-In addition, DDPG does soft updates ("conservative policy iteration") on the parameters of both actor and critic, with $$\tau \ll 1$$: $$\theta’ \leftarrow \tau \theta + (1 - \tau) \theta’$$.
+In addition, DDPG does soft updates ("conservative policy iteration") on the parameters of both actor and critic, with $$\tau \ll 1$$: $$\theta' \leftarrow \tau \theta + (1 - \tau) \theta'$$.
 In this way, the target network values are constrained to change slowly, different from the design in DQN that the target network stays frozen for some period of time.

 One detail in the paper that is particularly useful in robotics is on how to normalize the different physical units of low dimensional features.
-For example, a model is designed to learn a policy with the robot’s positions and velocities as input; these physical statistics are different by nature and even statistics of the same type may vary a lot across multiple robots.
+For example, a model is designed to learn a policy with the robot's positions and velocities as input; these physical statistics are different by nature and even statistics of the same type may vary a lot across multiple robots.
 [Batch normalization](http://proceedings.mlr.press/v37/ioffe15.pdf) is applied to fix it by normalizing every dimension across samples in one minibatch.

 ![DDPG]({{ '/assets/images/DDPG_algo.png' | relative_url }})
 {: class="center"}